 The background screening registration process is simple and generally takes about ten minutes.
 You must have a current U.S. Ski & Snowboard coach, judge/official, club volunteer or adult athlete membership application to register for the screening.

 Once your screening and all other requirements are complete and U.S. Ski & Snowboard receives a ‘green light’ (meets the screening criteria) from NCSI, your membership will be finalized, and a membership card will be activated.
 All members have an affirmative duty to disclose their criminal history.
 Failing to disclose or intentionally misrepresenting an arrest, plea, or conviction is grounds for revocation or restriction of membership, regardless of when the offense is discovered.

 U.S. Ski & Snowboard appreciates the cooperation and understanding of its members in supporting the commitment to athlete safety.

 Parents, club administrators, and race workers can help to provide a safe environment for our young athletes by ensuring that all those who have regular contact with or are in a position of authority over athletes are background screened.

-Please use the Background Screening tool in the Resources Section to see if those individuals in a position of authority or in regular contact with athletes have completed background screening and are active members.
+Please use the Member Lookup tool in the Resources Section to see if those individuals in a position of authority or in regular contact with athletes have completed background screening and are active members.
 Those individuals may include coaches, officials, club volunteer members and adult athlete members of your club.

 If your individual is not listed, it is for one of the following reasons.

 - The individual member's background screening has expired or is incomplete

 - He/she has failed a background screening

 - There is no data available for the individual in question